mlcommons/mobile_app_open/docs/browserstack-testing.md

 This produces `output/ios-test-package/ios_tests.zip` containing the `Release-iphoneos/` directory and `*.xctestrun` file.

 **Note:** `build-for-testing` requires code signing.
+The build uses automatic signing with `-allowProvisioningUpdates`.
+Locally, Xcode resolves profiles using your Apple account.
+In CI, an App Store Connect API key is passed via `-authenticationKeyPath` so Xcode can download profiles automatically.
-By default it uses `CODE_SIGN_IDENTITY="Apple Development"` and the team configured in the Xcode project.
-Override via environment variables if needed:
+Override the team via environment variables if needed:

 ```bash
 DEVELOPMENT_TEAM=XXXXXXXXXX make flutter/ios/test-package